Senior technical writer, teardown engineer, and occasional video host at iFixit HQ in San Luis Obispo, California.

-After graduating high school in Woods Cross, UT, I returned to Logan to attend Utah State University (go Aggies!) to pursue a degree in Computer Science.
-Two years into my degree I was feeling like I wasn’t going to come away from my education with anything I couldn’t learn on the world wide web, so I decided to end my CS classes when I hit the requirement for the CS minor program, and explore alternate major options.
+Two years into my computer science degree at Utah State University in Logan, Utah I was feeling like I wasn’t going to come away from my college education with anything I couldn’t learn on the world wide web.
+So I decided to end my CS classes when I hit the requirement for the CS minor program, and explore alternate major options.

-Enter technical writing, a sub-category of the English major I discovered during my search for a new life purpose.
+Enter technical writing.
 I’ve always enjoyed writing, and consider myself a pretty great explainer of things.
 The TW program at USU turned out to be amazing, and I spent the last two years of my bachelor’s degree in (almost) pure bliss, learning about communication, rhetoric, UX design, and honing my writing and editing skills.

 My time here at iFixit has definitely swung me back to the hardware side of repair, but I do also try to stay on top of all major desktop and mobile OS updates and keep my front-end dev skills at least sort of sharp.
 Gotta make sure that CS minor doesn’t go to waste. ;)

 When I’m not on iFixit.com, I spend my time climbing, cycling, tinkering, binging internet content, or adventuring with my pup, Margot.

 - Blackberry Pearl

 - Anything else with an e-paper display

 - Nintendo Switch

 Разборки, над которыми я работаю